These homemade Yeast Roll Biscuits are so easy and are a combination of a roll and a biscuit. So simple to make and they come out so tender!

 Easy Yeast Roll Biscuits

 - 2 packets fast acting yeast

-- 1/2 cup butter (1 stick) melted (plus more for brushing baked rolls with)
+- ½ cup salted butter (1 stick), melted (plus more for brushing baked rolls with)

 - Place sugar, salt, 2 cups of flour, and yeast in a large mixing bowl.

-- Cut in shortening with a long tined fork.
+- Cut in shortening with a long tined fork or pastry cutter.

 - Add eggs, beating lightly with fork before stirring them in.

 - Add remaining flour, melted butter, and water.